 Communication and Vulnerability are Key

 Is physical touch your partner’s love language?
 If so, it’s important to communicate about how this need can be met.
-Having an open and honest conversation about how sexual intimacy can be met in different forms and how both people can feel satisfied and fulfilled is key!
+Having an open and honest conversation how sexual intimacy can be met in different forms and how both people can feel satisfied and fulfilled is key!
 Sometimes partners push away their partner when they are just trying to express love and affection.
-If there is constant rejection and if physical touch is valued highly, then this may lead to a potential build up of resentment.
+If there is constant rejection and physical touch is valued highly, this may lead to a potential build up of resentment.

 What would happen if I just have sex even when I am tired?
 Is this bad?